oopsmonk/iota_cmder/README.md

 ![github actions](https://github.com/oopsmonk/iota_cmder/actions/workflows/push_build.yml/badge.svg)

+**This application is for development, DO NOT USE IN PRODUCTION!!**

 A terminal-based application for interacting with the Tangle through [iota.c](https://github.com/iotaledger/iota.c).
 It is designed to run on PCs and embedded devices that POSIX compliant.

 ## Commands